Revealing the hidden history of women’s football

 Summer of celebration

-An exciting summer of celebrations, exhibitions, memory films, oral histories and community activities will be held in the nine UEFA Women’s EURO host cities: Brighton & Hove, London, Manchester, Milton Keynes, Rotherham, Sheffield, Southampton, Trafford and Wigan & Leigh.
+An exciting summer of celebrations, exhibitions, memory films, oral histories and community activities is being held across the nine UEFA Women’s EURO host cities: Brighton & Hove, London, Manchester, Milton Keynes, Rotherham, Sheffield, Southampton, Trafford and Wigan & Leigh.